TulipSolutions/tecl/docs/README.md

 * `contentui` is a self-developed plugin to show/hide content based on a page-wide selector.
 We use this to show the relevant programming language instructions or code for the selection given.
+* `codeinclude` is a small self-developed plugin to include code snippets much like Sphinx's `.. literalinclude::` does, but with support for selection of ranges via markers in the source file.

 Additionally, some glue logic is self-developed to *Bazelify* all of it in `rules_protodoc` and `rules_sphinx`.